Al-Sah/university-projects/web-development-course/README.md

     7. Asynchronous data exchange with the server based on AJAX technology
     8. Full duplex communication based on the WebSocket data transfer protocol

+### build & run
+#### Build

+Lab-works 1-3 do not require any build or dependencies (Plain HTML, CSS, JS).

+Lab-works 4-7: PHP.
+Before 'run' you have to configure fpm/cli php.ini and execute 'composer install' where necessary.

+Last lab-work: Start node.js server

+#### Run
+How to run ?
+One of the possible ways is to use Nginx.
+1. Run script setup-nginx-config.sh (require nginx.config.template)
+2. Go to lab-work.
+Default link: http://lwN.alxlab (where 'N' is a number of laboratory work)
+3. Check nginx logs (._.)

 ---